qwe2820435o2/SceneGuide/Design/Counting scheme design.md

 ### 3.3 Query

-In order to further optimize the performance, we use the pipeline for Redis query
+To further optimize the performance, we use the pipeline for the Redis query